Massi-X/massi-x.github.io/privacy_policy/carddav_middleware.md

 <p class="title">Your Choices:</p>
 <p class="text">You can request the deletion of all of your data (and consequently permanently lose eventual
 	benefits associated with your donation) by writing an email at &#60;support [at] massi-x [dot] dev&#62; with
-	Subject: "GDPR CardDAV Middleware" and indicating in the body of the message your email or purchase ID.
+	Subject: "GDPR {{ site.data._strings.en.branding_carddavmiddleware }}" and indicating in the body of the message your email or purchase ID.
 	Requests will be processed in a meaningful time frame; you will receive a response as soon as the deletion is complete.</p>
 <br>